NCEAS/eml/docs/eml-semantic-annotation-primer.md

     <annotation>
 </otherEntity>
 ```
-Note in this case that the *subject* is in the form of a dereferenceable HTTP URI.
+Note in this case that the *subject* is in the form of a (potentially) dereferenceable HTTP URI.
 It does unambiguously "point to" the correct data object, which we now know, through semantic annotation, is about "Mammalia".
-However, if you try to dereference this URI, it will immediately lead to a download dialogue.
-In the near future, content negotiation will improve this behavior, such that the server-response will be appropriate for the requesting client: e.g. if the requesting client is a Web-browser, assume a human-readable HTML-page output should be generated; whereas if the requesting client is an R-script, say, a read.csv function, that URI will load to downloading and ingesting the data into the script.
+However, if you dereference this URI, it will immediately lead to a download dialogue.
+In the near future, content negotiation will improve this behavior, such that the server-response will be appropriate for the requesting client: e.g. if the requesting client is a Web browser, generate a human-readable HTML-page output; whereas if the requesting client is an R-script, where the URI is an argument to a read.csv function, the data will be downloaded and an appropriate R data-object generated.

 <a name="eml-example-3"></a>